 Recently Miss Kay's Duck Commander Kitchen Cookbook was released and I was hoping the recipe was included and it was!
 Since I was at Walmart I picked up all the ingredients I needed to make a practice pie.
 I told myself if the recipe turns out then I would be serving this pecan pie for Thanksgiving.

 I have made the same Pecan Pie recipe for years, but I have to admit........
 Miss Kay's Honey Pecan Pie blows mine right out of the water.
 I'm thinking it's the addition of the honey in her pie.
 This recipe is really simple to make, so don't be intimidated.

 Also if you don't have the time or pie baking isn't for you then Walmart has some great bakery pie options.
-I've also linked a post from one of my fellow Walmart Moms on How to Dress up and Decorate Store Bought Pies.
+I've also linked to a post from one of my fellow Walmart Moms who shares how she dresses up store bought pies. .
 Amy has some wonderful ideas, so I hope you'll check them out.

 These are the ingredients you will need: 1 - 9 in deep dish store bought pie crust, chopped pecans or pecan halves, sugar, salt, butter, corn syrup, honey, eggs and vanilla extract.

 I hope you give this recipe a try, because once you taste it you'll be Happy, Happy, Happy!